petclippy/medalla/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![500](https://github.com/petclippy/medalla/blob/main/500_90_400.gif?raw=true)  |  ![1000](https://github.com/petclippy/medalla/blob/main/1000scr_90_400.gif?raw=true) | ![1500](https://github.com/petclippy/medalla/blob/main/1500_90_400.gif?raw=true)

+The longer the range of epochs used, the less responsive the analysis will be to current events if that is the goal of this visualization.
+However, it is also clear that shorter epoch ranges makes the visualization less stable and more difficult to visually get information from.
+For further analysis I landed on using 1000 epoch ranges as it seems to give a good compromise of relative stability while it should also be possible to get a visualization of the current state of the network after some hours.

-To identify validators in clusters, hierarchical clustering of the principal components was used, cut a different heights to explore clusters at several levels of organization.
+To identify clusters of validators, hierarchical clustering of the principal components was used, cut a different heights to explore clusters at several levels of organization.

 ```R
 library(Rclusterpp)